-NNU Immigration are specialists across all classes of US visa.
+NNU Immigration are specialists across all classes of US visa and nationality applications.

 The K1 visa applies to couples who intend to marry shortly after they are reunited in the United States or after the K visa holder arrives in the US.